Nirali4/Networking_Projects/IPSec-VPN/About-VPN-Project.md

 2) Access-list created to filter the traffic, so only System-A and System-C can connect between these two networks.<br>
 3) Port-Channel had been between Router-to-Switch. for high-speed and redundancy.<br>
 4) Two Serial links have been used to connect with ISP.
 This will allow high-availability and if one goes down them the other link will be up.
 To enable this feature, the Administrative Distance of the route of the back-up link was increased.<br>

+<h3>Requiremnet to Run the Project</h3>
+Before you will downlod the <a href="https://github.com/Nirali4/Networking_Projects/blob/master/IPSec-VPN/IPsec-VPN-project.pkt">"IPsec-VPN-project.pkt" file, you will require to have Cisco Packet Tracer (Version 7.3 or higher) to run the Project.
+Please note that version lower than 7.3 may not support configuration which are used in this project.